open-edge-insights/video-ingestion/README.md

             "video":{
                 "poll_interval":0.01,
                 "streams":{
-                        "capture_streams":"pylonsrc imageformat=yuv422 exposure=3250 interpacketdelay=1500 ! videoconvert ! appsink"
+                        "capture_streams":"pylonsrc imageformat=yuv422 exposure=3250 interpacketdelay=1500 ! videoconvert ! appsink",
+                        "resize_resolution": "1920x1080",
+                        "encoding": {
+                            "type": "jpg",
+                            "level": 95
+                        },
+                        "img_store_type": "inmemory",
                 }
             }
         }
     },
 ```

-Note: In case multiple Basler cameras are connected use serial parameter to specify the camera to be used in the gstreamer pipeline in the factory_prod.json file.
+Note: In case multiple Basler cameras are connected use serial parameter to specify the camera to be used in the gstreamer pipeline in the video config file
+for camera mode.
 If multiple cameras are connected and the serial parameter is not specified then the source plugin by default connects to camera with device_index=0.

 Example Pipeline to connect to basler camera with serial number 22573664 :
 **"capture_streams":"pylonsrc serial=22573664 imageformat=yuv422 exposure=3250 interpacketdelay=1500 ! videoconvert ! appsink"**